gorantla07/ZooRestaurant/README.md

 2. Name of our app :: ZooRestaurant
 3. Package we work under: edu.nwmissouri.zoo02group
 4. Will you make a console app?
 Or a web app? :: console app
-5. Display the UML class diagram.
+5. Display the UML class diagram -> drawn by: Harika Chintala
 ![Zoogroup2](ZooGroup.png)

-drawn by: Harika Chintala
 6. Group repo Created By :: Manoj Gorantla
 7.  repo collaborators (full rights, accept PRs, etc.) :: 2 (Pavan Atmakuri, Harika Chintala) & how many contributors (working as they did in zoo04lab) :: 4(Manoj Gorantla, Rohan Kondaveeti, Sandhya Nidigonda, Tejaswini Challa)
 8. The App main() method Created By: Pavan Atmakuri